aklivity/zilla-plus-aws-templates/amazon-msk/cdk/iot-ingest-and-control/README.md

 Find and note down the ARN of the secret that contains your public TLS certificate private key.

 #### `port`: Public TCP Port

-> Default: `7143`
+> Default: `8883`

-This variable defines the public port number to be used by REST and SSE clients.
+This variable defines the public port number to be used by IOT clients.

 ### `capacity`: Zilla Plus Capacity